matthewgream/e22900t22u/README.md

 A portable and lightweight software Connector for the EBYTE E22 series (E22xxxTxxU/D) LoRa devices, supporting the USB module (Linux) and DIP module (Linux/ESP32) variants.

 Tested and in use with E22-900T22U (USB), E22-900T22D (DIP) and E22-900T30D (DIP).
-It should work for the entire series: 230, 400 and 900 MHz frequency and 20, 22, 30 and 33 dBm (max) power variants.
+It should work for the entire series: 230, 400 and 900 MHz frequency and 20, 22, 30 and 33 dBm (max) power variants with only minor tweaks to settings (if any are needed).
 Specifications for the devices are in the `specs` directory.

 The E22 is based on the Semtech SX1262.
 Also in the EBYTE family are the E220 (older Semtech SX1276) and E32 ("low cost" Semtech LLCC68).
 The E22 is the newer and more featured product.
 The E220 and E32 should also work with this Connector with minor changes: the E220 lacks the NETID configuration field (making it one byte shorter) and repeater functionality; the E32 additionally lacks RSSI.
 More information on the family at [cdebyte.com](https://www.cdebyte.com/Module-SPISOCUART-SX12).